temporalio/documentation/docs/sdks.md

 title: Temporal SDKs
 ---

-:::info TRY THE APP DEV GUIDE
+:::info TRY THE DEV GUIDE

 The [Developer's guide](/application-development) is new and is the focus moving forward.